This post may contain affiliate links. Please read our disclosure policy.

 To make the pizza:

 • When the oven is hot, turn your dough out onto a parchment paper-lined or baking mat-lined large baking sheet.
 Use your fingers or a small rolling pin to shape the pizza into a round or square pizza, about 12 inches across.
-The dough should be about a 1/2-inch thick.
+The dough should be about 1/2-inch thick.

 • Top with pizza sauce and then the shredded mozzarella.
 Add the mushrooms, bell pepper, onion, olives, and tomatoes.